siriustrack/meta-ads-mcp/future_improvements.md

 Don't share it ever with the LLM, only update the auth cache.

-## Frequency Cap Visibility Issue

-Currently, our tools are unable to view frequency cap settings after they are applied to ad sets.
-While we can set frequency caps through the `update_adset` function, the subsequent API calls (`get_adsets`, `get_adset_details`) do not show these settings in their responses.
-This makes it difficult to verify if frequency caps were successfully applied.
-We need to:

-1. Investigate why frequency cap settings are not visible in API responses
-2. Determine if this is a limitation of the Meta Marketing API
-3. Consider adding alternative ways to verify frequency cap settings (e.g., monitoring actual frequency metrics over time)
-4. Update our documentation to clarify this limitation

 ## Planned Improvement: Ad Set Update Confirmation Flow

 ### Overview